Skip to main content

 Writing rhythm

-Write less during play.
-Clean up while it is still fresh.
+Write less during play, then clean up while it is fresh.

 A good session note is made in three small passes.
 Two of them take minutes.
 The third makes the next session easier to start.